-- SECTION 2.
-Act subject to petition effective date.
-(1) Except as otherwise provided in subsections (2) and (3) of this section, this act takes effect at 12:01 a.m. on the day following the expiration of the ninety-day period after final adjournment of the general assembly. - (2) If a referendum petition is filed pursuant to section 1 (3) of article V of the state constitution against this act or an item, section, or part of this act within the period specified in subsection (1) of this section, then the act, item, section, or part will not take effect unless approved by the people at the general election to be held in November 2026 and, in such case, will take effect on the date of the official declaration of the vote thereon by the governor. - (3) Section 39-3-203 (1)(a), Colorado Revised Statutes, as amended in section 1 of this act, takes effect only if the ballot title submitted to the registered electors of the state pursuant to House Concurrent Resolution 25- is approved by the people at the next general election, in which case section 39-3-203 (1)(a), Colorado Revised Statutes, as amended in section 1 of this act, takes effect on the date of the official declaration of the vote thereon by the governor.
+SECTION 2.
+Act subject to petition - effective date.
+(1) Except as otherwise provided in subsections (2) and (3) of this section, this act takes effect at 12:01 a.m. on the day following the expiration of the ninety-day period after final adjournment of the general assembly.

+- (2) If a referendum petition is filed pursuant to section 1 (3) of article V of the state constitution against this act or an item, section, or part of this act within the period specified in subsection (1) of this section, then the act, item, section, or part will not take effect unless approved by the people at the general election to be held in November 2026 and, in such case, will take effect on the date of the official declaration of the vote thereon by the governor. - (3) Section 39-3-203 (1)(a) and (6)(a), Colorado Revised Statutes, as amended in section 1 of this act, takes effect only if the general assembly refers a ballot title to amend the Colorado constitution to allow a senior, or the surviving spouse of such a senior, who has previously qualified for the property tax exemption allowed by section 3.5 (1)(a) and (1)(b) of article X of the Colorado constitution for 2016 or any later year for a prior residence to claim the exemption for the senior's or surviving spouse's current residence regardless of how long the senior or surviving spouse has owned and occupied that residence to the registered electors of the state at the 2026 general election and the ballot title is approved, in which case section 39-3-203 (1)(a) and (6)(a), Colorado Revised Statutes, as amended in section 1 of this act, takes effect on the date of the official declaration of the vote thereon by the governor.